 Kirkley Hall is situated only 8 miles from Newcastle city centre and 4 miles from Newcastle International Airport, and is easily accessible by road, rail and air.

-The cost will be only £30, which covers refreshments during the course.
-A list of reasonably priced nearby accommodation is available.
-A relaxed dinner is planned for Saturday evening at a local restaurant.
+The cost will be only £30, which covers refreshments during the course and delegates will be given a Certificate of Attendance.
+A barbecue is planned for Saturday evening.

 For more information please contact Barbara Ingman, firstname.lastname@example.org, 01434 345526, mob: 07935383992

 Download Booking Form and return along with your payment as soon as possible.